Tutorial

 An O/R mapper named SqlObject is included by default in TreeFrog.
 Since C++ is a statically typed language, type declaration is required.
 Let’s take a look at the SqlObject file generated by blogobject.h.

-There is a charm code half, but the field in the table is declared as a public member variable.
-It is close to the actual structure, but can only be used by CRUD or an equivalent method, (create, findFirst, update, remove).
+There is charm codes, but the field in the table is declared as a public member variable.
+It is close to the actual structure, but can be used by CRUD or an equivalent method, (create, findFirst, update, remove).
 These methods are defined in the TSqlORMapper class and in the TSqlObject class.

 class T_MODEL_EXPORT BlogObject : public TSqlObject, public QSharedData